kledagashi/BookCipher_DataSecurity/README.md

 Programming with one of the algorythms for encryption.

 The idea behind this project is implementing a book cipher which uses a text document as a book.
+The execution of the cipher was made using Java Programming Language.

 A [university](https://fiek.uni-pr.edu) team project made by 4 students.